-Students may declare the Sports Medicine/Athletic Training major as enrolling freshmen and then formally apply to the program during the fall semester of their sophomore year.
+Students may declare the major in athletic training as enrolling freshmen and then formally apply to the program during the fall semester of their sophomore year.
 Admission to the program is limited by the number of available clinical positions.
 Applicants will be accepted each year according to the criteria listed below.

-1. Overall grade point average

-A student must have a 2.75 overall grade point average (includes transferred coursework) at the time of enrolling in KSPE 2050 Introduction to Sports Medicine/Athletic Training.
+Overall grade point average A student must have a 2.75 overall grade point average (includes transferred coursework) at the time of enrolling in KSPE 2050 Introduction to Athletic Training.

-- 2. Course work
+Course work

 - a.
 Forty-five semester hours completed

-- KSPE 2050 Introduction to Sports Medicine/Athletic Training, KSPE 2151

-Advanced First Aid/CPR, BIOL 2651 Anatomy and Physiology with grades of "C" or better
+- KSPE 2050 Introduction to Athletic Training, KSPE 2151 Advanced First Aid/ CPR, BIOL 2651 Anatomy and Physiology with grades of "C" or better

 - c.
 Regents' Examination passed

-- 3. Directed Observation
+- Directed Observation

 - a.
-100 hours Directed Observation
+50 hours Directed Observation

 - b.
 Clinical skills proficiency

 - c.
 Demonstration of punctuality, professionalism, and responsibility

 - 4. Successful Interview

 - 5. Favorable Recommendations three from non-familial sources